jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   rendered paragraph).
 Also show per-break demerits and fitness class.
   Requires capturing passive nodes via `debug::Logger` before they're discarded — verify/extend the logger to record predecessor indices.
   This is the Compiler-Explorer-style payoff.
+(The stats strip's "total demerits" also waits for this data.)
 - Show pass number (pre_tolerance pass vs hyphenation pass) and what hyphenation points were considered
 - More fonts (cmbx10, cmti10, …)